mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

       "deviceId": "Unique ID coming from device",
       "purpose": "REGISTRATION",
       "deviceInfo": {  //The Device Info block is a JWT Token signed using Device Key "deviceSubId": "Sub-ID of Device",
 	  "certification": "Certification level of Device - L0", "digitalId": { //The Digital ID block is a JWT Token signed using Device Key "serialNo": "Serial Number in the Device",
 	    "deviceProvider": "Device Provider Name",
 	    "deviceProviderId": "Device Provider ID",
 	    "make": "Brand or Make Name",
 	    "model": "Model",
 	    "dateTime": "2020-10-09T08:48:31.158Z", // Digital ID creation time (should be with in 5 mins when request is sent) "type": "Device Type",
 	    "deviceSubType": "Device Sub Type"
           },
 	  "deviceExpiry": "2021-12-16T09:06:38.161Z",
-	    "timeStamp": "2020-10-09T08:48:31.158Z"
+	  "timestamp": "2020-10-09T08:48:31.158Z"
       },
       "foundationalTrustProviderId": ""
     }